Kuyas/Crypto/README.md

 # Crypto
-An RGB Imagee Encryption Algorithm using Arnold CatMaps and Chaotic Systems
+An RGB Image Encryption Algorithm using Arnold CatMaps and Chaotic Systems

+Written in MATLAB